Examples

 g_sharedState.myVar=Integer.toString(yourVar)

-In the WebSocket action, the "Display random number" application and the "Random number topic" were selected in the "Topic" tab.
+In the WebSocket action, the "Display Random Number" application and the "Topic Random Number" were selected on the "Topic" tab.

-Msg" was entered in the "Value" field.
+"msg" was entered in the "Value" field.

 As in the "Simple Message" example

-2. Create topic
+2. Create a topic

 As in the "Simple Message" example

-3. Set display in the portal
+3. Set the display on the portal

 Two buttons have been added to the "Simple Message" display page.